AK7iwi/get_next_line/README.md

 ## Overview

-Get_Next_Line is a versatile function that reads a line from a file descriptor and dynamically allocates memory for the line.
+get_next_line is a versatile function that reads a line from a file descriptor and dynamically allocates memory for the line.
 It is particularly useful for parsing data from streams or files with varying line lengths.

 ## Usage